 Q - "The vehicle I owned on October 1, was repossessed.
 What do I do?"

 If the vehicle you owned on October 1 is repossessed, you will need a copy of the CT DMV marker cancellation receipt AND a letter from the finance company stating the vehicle was taken back, the date of repossession, the year, make, model and VIN of the vehicle OR a copy of the CT DMV marker cancellation receipt and a bill of sale or auction papers from the company stating the date, year,make, model and VIN of the sale of the vehicle.

 Q - "I paid my July and/or December motor vehicle tax in full and the Assessor has issued an adjustment which reduced the amount of tax owed.
 How do I get my money back?"

-If you have provided the Assessor's Office with sufficient proof of disposal from your possession of a motor vehicle and cancellation of registration and you previously paid your July and/or December tax in full, you should contact the Tax Collector's Office 860 489-2209 to request a refund of overpayment.
+If you have provided the Assessor's Office with sufficient proof, (see below) of disposal from your possession of a motor vehicle and cancellation of registration and you previously paid your July and/or December tax in full, and have no outstanding taxes due, you should contact the Tax Collector's Office; 860 489-2209, press 6, to request a refund of overpayment form.
 Only the Tax Collection Office can issue a refund for overpayment of taxes.

 TAXPAYERS MUST PROVIDE TWO (2) FORMS OF PROOF

 If a taxpayer has sold, junked, had stolen, totaled a motor vehicle or moved it out of State, it is his/her responsibility to contact the Assessor's Office and to provide the necessary paperwork in order to have the assessment prorated if applicable.
 See following:

 (1.)
 A CONNECTICUT DMV-ISSUED MARKER CANCELLATION RECEIPT IS REQUIRED IN ALL CIRCUMSTANCES.